muhikristof/socialdata2025-group60-final/docs/index.md

 Denmark experiences **frequent rainfall** and **relatively few sunny days** throughout the year.
 This plot reflects that reality—rain and drizzle are associated with high traffic volumes, indicating that Danes continue commuting and traveling regardless of wet conditions.

+## Conclusion

+Through the integration of multiple datasets—including traffic counts, weather conditions, holiday schedules, and accident reports—we've gained a deeper understanding of how various factors influence traffic patterns in Copenhagen.
+Our findings highlight clear differences between weekday and weekend traffic, seasonal effects, and the impact of weather, especially rain.
+The shift toward increased bicycle usage over time also reflects broader changes in urban mobility.
+These insights can support data-driven decisions in city planning and promote safer, more efficient transportation systems.

 ## Contributions

 | Person | Assigned task |